NoriSte/figma-to-xstate/README.md

 # Figma to XState

+A Figma plugin to convert a Figma prototype to an XState machine.

 ## Why?

 I trust XState not only as a powerful development tool, but also for enabling pair programming